lnkhamalah/medical-transportation-system-design/04-information-architecture/role-based-views.md

     - Patient
     - Mobility needs
     - Tenant name (for context only)
+    - Status (Assigned / In Progress / Completed)

 - **Trip Leg Detail View**
   - Shows the original intake information relevant to the trip